FlorianWilk/SpotMicroAI/README.md

 The best place to get started is to read the getting started documentation at [spotmicroai.readthedocs.io](spotmicroai.readthedocs.io).
 The documentation will eventually contain a complete tutorial for building a SpotMicroAI including where to source components, links to most recent 3D files for printing, assembly, and installing the software.
 It's being updated as we go.

-For questions or more information please see the [Forums at SpotMicroAI.org](http://SpotMicroAI.org), or asked on our slack channel.
-Link coming soon.
+For questions or more information please see the [Forums at SpotMicroAI.org](http://SpotMicroAI.org), or asked on slack.
+Join our slack at: [https://spotmicroai-inviter.herokuapp.com/](https://spotmicroai-inviter.herokuapp.com/)

 ## Hardware:
 ![physial Bot](Images/SpotMicroAI_complete_1.jpg)